foureyes/csci-ua.0479-spring2021-001/slides/python/pandas-hier-agg.md

 ```
 {:.fragment}

-We get back get a DataFrame with the outer index removed
+We get back a `DataFrame` with the outer index removed
 {:.fragment}

 ```